PalestineHealthHub/PSmedlib/resources/conflict_dynamics.md

 - [On-air under fire: media and community resilience in post-heroic wars](no-link) _2018_ published in _Isr.
 Aff._
 - [Factors mediating the impacts of child abuse and intimate partner violence on chronic pain: a cross-sectional study](no-link) _2018_ published in _BMC Womens Health_
 - [Palestinian adolescents' exposure to community violence and internalizing and externalizing symptoms: Parental factors as mediators](no-link) _2018_ published in _Child.
 Youth Serv.
 Rev._
-- [The making of military heroes by the Israeli media](no-link) _2018_ published in _Isr.
-Aff._
 - [Ecological approach to academic achievement in the face of war and military violence: Mediating and moderating role of school, family, and child characteristics](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc17&AN=2018-42875-002) _2018_ published in _The Elementary School Journal_

 ### 2017
 - [The Palestinian-Israeli conflict: a disease for which root causes must be acknowledged and treated](http://dx.doi.org/10.1080/13623699.2017.1344378) _2017_ published in _Med Confl Surviv_
 - [Blood and conflict: Managing bleeding disorders in Gaza](https://www.embase.com/search/results?subaction=viewrecord&id=L620313149&from=export) _2017_ published in _East Mediterr Health J_
-- [Exposure to Violence, Ethos of Conflict, and Support for Compromise: Surveys in Israel, East Jerusalem, West Bank, and Gaza](no-link) _2017_ published in _J.
-Confl.
-Resolut._
 - [The Israeli-Palestinian conflict: Meta-analysis of exposure and outcome relations for children of the region](no-link) _2017_ published in _Child.
 Youth Serv.
 Rev._
 - [The Israeli-Palestinian conflict: Effects on youth adjustment, available interventions, and future research directions](no-link) _2017_ published in _Dev.
 Rev._
 - [Coping strategies among conflict-affected adults in low- and middle-income countries: A systematic literature review](no-link) _2017_ published in _Glob.
 Public Health_